 “Ohhhh-kay, okay… thanks but we’ll just take it from here, Bart,” the assault commander urged.

-In a major city, Delta depended highly on a secured area to prevent just such a disaster from happening.
-Metro police brothers put in very many overtime hours protecting our endeavors, and Delta had the deep pockets to pay the brothers for their overtime.
+In a major city, Delta depended heavily on a secured area to prevent just such a disaster from happening.
+Metro police brothers put in many overtime hours protecting our endeavors, and Delta had the deep pockets to pay the brothers for their overtime.
 It was truly a win-win game for both sides.

 Cops and Delta rubbed elbows nicely at every opportunity.
 After Action Report (AAR) sessions — hot-washes as we called them — always involved the metro brothers, as we needed to know what went according to plan and what they did to remedy that which did not go according to plan.
-The valuable lessons learned we proudly carried with us to the next city metro for implementation.
+The valuable lessons learned, we proudly carried with us to the next city metro for implementation.

 On more than just a single occasion, I recall the admiration from police brothers indicating that we had the exponentially harder job because we had to go into denied territory (non-permissive environment) where everything 360 degrees around us wanted to kill us.
 They couldn’t seem to fathom the like.